 - You are in good health but still need occasional support or therapy

-- You cannot commit to residential treatment
+- You’re not able to commit to residential treatment

 - Your living situation is conducive to recovery (a stable home, sober living house, etc.)